f3d-app/f3d/doc/libf3d/LANGUAGE_BINDINGS.md

 eng.interactor.start()
 ```

-You can see more examples using python bindings in the dedicated example folder [here](https://github.com/f3d-app/f3d/tree/master/examples/libf3d/python).
+You can see more examples using python bindings in the dedicated example directory [here](https://github.com/f3d-app/f3d/tree/master/examples/libf3d/python).

 ### Stubs